shanebrown120/n8n-youtube-video-summarizer/README.md

 2. **Import Workflow**: Download the provided JSON file and import it via n8n’s workflow editor.
 3. **Configure Nodes**:
    - Set up your preferred YouTube channel RSS feed.
 Use https://www.youtube.com/feeds/videos.xml?channel_id=ENTER_CHANNEL_ID_HERE as the feed URL in the RSS node.
-   - Enter Apify credentials and subscribe to the 'Youtube Transcripts' actor.
+   - Enter Apify credentials and subscribe to the karamelo/youtube-transcripts actor.
-   - Provide your Telegram bot token and user ID.
+   - Enter your Telegram bot token and user ID.
 4. **Customize Schedule**: Adjust the polling interval to fit your needs (recommend 30–60 minutes).
 5. **Run & Receive Summaries**: Enable the workflow.
 You’ll receive a Telegram summary shortly after a new video is posted.